department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/research/caution-flags/prototype-phase/cf-prototype-rvr-discovery-research-plan.md

 ### Usability testing screener questions
 1. Are you a Veteran or a family member or both?
-    * If Veteran, family member or both, to Question 2
+    * If more of this type of user is needed, to Question 2
+    * If not, end call
 2. [Are you eligible for / Have you been awarded] GI Bill education benefits?
     * If yes, to Question 2
     * If no, end call